joeyschen/RenewOC/README.md

 This website is mostly for people who are looking for a new church and want to understand what Renew is all about.
 It has very simple functionality, including signing up as a new-comer and asking for a newsletter.

-The types of technology used are:
--HTML/CSS(LESS)/Javascript (Jquery)
--Bootstrap 4 Alpha
--PHP

-TODO:
-UX:
-10 heuristics from jacob nielsen
-Find main tasks that users use the site for:
--Contact card needs to be retractable
--Donations page needs to be accessible
--Intro video/Sermon Video
--Events?

-Run quanlitative/quantitative tests:
-Qualitiative
--A/B Testing
--Find analytics? - Yes, there are top 10 clicks
--Event assocation for church sites
- -Ask people when they were looking for new churches via website, what they looked at first -People looking for new churches vs regular users vs non-Christians

-UI:
-Wireframing

 3 Sites: